 Turmeric has a warm, mild and slightly earthy, slightly bitter flavor.
 It's mostly an ingredient in savory recipes in South Asian, Indian, Moroccan, and Middle Eastern cuisine.
 The common Middle Eastern spice mix, ras el hanout, usually includes turmeric.

-In some ethnic markets, you might find turmeric lattes sold pre-made, possibly under its Hindi name, haldi doodh.
-The pre-made beverages almost always uses non-dairy milk.
+In some international food markets, you might find turmeric lattes sold pre-made, possibly under its Hindi name, haldi doodh.
+The pre-made beverage almost always uses non-dairy milk.

 Fortunately, it's very easy to make this drink at home with a few simple ingredients.
 You'll need your choice of milk, ground turmeric, a natural sweetener such as honey or maple syrup, and some additional warming spices such as cinnamon and cardamom.
 In just a few minutes, a steamy cup golden milk will be ready.
 You can also easily make this latte vegan by using almond milk or unsweetened coconut milk.